Menu

 Credit: D23

 When Walt Disney World opened in 1971, it borrowed many of its star attractions from the original Disneyland Park in Anaheim, California.
 Through the years, the tradition of cloning rides between Florida and California has become a common practice.
 However, only some duplicates are precisely the same.
-In some cases, the ride lengths were shortened to minimize wait times or condensed due to space limitations.
+The ride lengths were sometimes shortened to minimize wait times or condensed due to space limitations.

-So let’s explore the top three attractions that genuinely shine in Walt Disney World.
+So, let’s explore the top three genuinely shining attractions in Walt Disney World.

 1. “it’s a small world”